 Designated uses include: propagation and maintenance of aquatic life in warmwater fisheries and troutwaters, water contact recreation, and public water supply.
-In various streams in the Dunkard Creek watershed, warmwater fishery aquatic life use impairments have been determined pursuant to exceedances of total iron and chloride.
-Water contact recreation and/or public water supply use impairments have also been determined in various waters pursuant to exceedances of numeric water quality criteria for fecal coliform bacteria, total iron and chloride.
+In various streams in the Upper Ohio South watershed, warmwater fishery aquatic life use impairments have been determined pursuant to exceedances of iron, dissolved aluminum, chloride, and/or pH numeric water quality criteria.
+Water contact recreation and/or public water supply use impairments have also been determined in various waters pursuant to exceedances of numeric water quality criteria for fecal coliform bacteria, total iron, chloride and total manganese.